neuromancer72/RepData_PeerAssessment1/PA1_template.txt

 ## [1] "Number of missing value:  2304"
 ```

-dt2 is a new dataset equal to the original dataset but with the missing data replaced with the mean for that 5-minute interval
+As a strategy for imputing missing data we create a new dataset (called dt2) equal to the original dataset but with the missing data for a particular 5-minute interval replaced with the mean for that 5-minute interval

 ```r
 dt2<-dt;